 Owner of SVR

 Caroline graduated from the Masters program in Clinical Psychology from Universite de Moncton in 1991.
 Her work background includes Correctional Services of Canada, Provincial government Corrections and EAP program, Veterans Affairs Office of Conflict Resolution and Director of Holland College’s Assessment Services for Adults.
 Since 2002, she has been in full time private practice.
 Her areas of interest are trauma, PTSD, first responders, anger management, couple therapy, anxiety and depression.
 She has also been involved in the community by being an active member of the PEI Critical Incident Stress Debriefing Network since 1996, the Psychologists Association of PEI, the francophone community of PEI , was involved in the Swissair recovery in Peggy’s Cove and subsequently was part of Health Canada’s Psychosocial Emergency Response Team for several years.
-Caroline completed training in EMDR in 2013 and has been certified in Equine Assisted Psychotherapy, both with EAGALA and Natural Lifemanship.
+Caroline completed training in EMDR in 2013, Sensorimotor Psychotherapy and has been certified in Equine Assisted Psychotherapy, both with EAGALA and Natural Lifemanship.
 She now spends some of her clinical time in a horse arena, introducing the psychological benefits of horses to first responders, veterans and their families.

 Barb Jones, Registered Psychologist